This candied yams recipe is a must-have holiday side dish the whole family loves!

 - ½ cup unsalted butter

 - 6 yams peeled and sliced ⅓" thick (approx 3 ½ pounds)

 - ½ teaspoon pumpkin pie spice

 - Kosher salt to taste

-In a large high sided skillet, add butter and set over medium-high heat.
-When the butter is melted add the sweet potatoes and toss to combine.
+- In a large high-sided skillet, add butter and set over medium-high heat.
+When the butter is melted add the yams and toss to combine.

-Add the brown sugar and pumpkin pie spice to the skillet.
+- Add the brown sugar and spices to the skillet.
 Stir to combine.

-- As the potatoes cook they will start to soften so be careful when stirring that you don’t break up the potatoes.
+- As the yams cook they will start to soften, so be careful when stirring that you don’t break up the yams.

-When the potatoes are fully cooked and the sauce is thick, taste the potatoes and add kosher salt to taste.
+- When the yams are fully cooked and the sauce is thick, add kosher salt to taste.

 - Serve hot.